 Stress is usually seen as something negative.
 However, stress is actually an ingenious reaction of the body.
 If the brain classifies a reaction as stressful, stress hormones such as cortisol and adrenaline are released.
 They put the body on alert.
 Blood pressure rises, blood flow to the muscles intensifies, blood sugar levels rise, breathing and heartbeat accelerate, neck and back muscles tense up and functions that are not needed at the moment, such as bowel movements, are reduced.
 What was once designed as an escape mode now enables us to react quickly as soon as we need to.

 This "fight or flight" mode is regulated by the sympathetic nervous system, a part of the autonomic nervous system.
 Once the dangerous situation - nowadays more pressure to perform and noise than being chased by a dangerous sabre-toothed tiger - has been tamed, its opponent comes into play: the parasympathetic nervous system.
-It counteracts and ensures that the bodily functions necessary for high performance are shut down and the body returns to its normal state.
+It counteracts and ensures that the bodily functions necessary for high performance are shut down and normality is restored.

 Incidentally, the rather sympathetic parasympathetic nervous system is activated in nature.
 Even a short walk through the forest or park rewards it by reducing stress hormones and creating a feeling of inner peace.
 Ideally, the sympathetic and parasympathetic nervous systems make a perfect dream team.
 However, due to a number of different factors, many of us find it difficult to achieve a balance between tension and relaxation.
 Common stress factors are